© Tourisme Montréal - Madore - Daphné Caron

 Gourmet food event First Fridays returns to the Esplanade of the Olympic Park from September 3 to 5, with all kinds of food trucks, outdoor bars, DJs and more activities.
 Enjoy music and more entertainment alongside food and drink at seasonal spaces Jardins Gamelin outside Berri-UQAM metro station, Village au Pied-du-Courant near the Jacques-Cartier Bridge, the Old Port’s Marché des Éclusiers and other outdoor seasonal spaces in the city.

-Festivals and live music
+Festivals and entertainment

 See the city

-In Old Montréal, visit Notre-Dame Basilica to see multimedia show AURA and at night search out the projections of Cité Mémoire on building facades.
-Living Connections lights the Jacques-Cartier Bridge every night.
-View art installations and more under the Aires Libres rainbow in the Village.
+Discover more of Montréal by bike, on a guided bike tour or on a BIXI shared bike, keep an eye out for public art works along the way.In Old Montréal, see famed Notre-Dame Basilica and search out the projections of Cité Mémoire on historic buildings.
+Easily viewed from the Old Port, Living Connections illuminates the Jacques-Cartier Bridge every night.
 Follow our guide to Montréal's most famous icons to see more of the city's major sights and architecture.